 6 Lachlan Avenue

 Mudgee NSW 2850

 Please contact Western Mines Rescue Station for further information

 If you are unsure where to direct your enquiry, please email [email protected] your question and we will assist in directing you to the appropriate team.

-Our unique VR simulations allow training participants to experience and respond to hazardous situations in a safe and controlled environment.
-Accurate and realistic, our VR platforms include 360-degree 3D theatres and curved screens.
+Our unique VR training simulations allow participants to experience and respond to hazardous situations in a safe and controlled environment.
+Accurate and realistic, our training platforms include 360-degree theatres, desktop PCs, and VR headsets.